Are Target-Date Funds the Ideal Default Investment Choice?

 Lower Expenses and Collective Trusts

-How much would a collective trust charge in fees?
 As little as 20 basis points or less for TDFs using index fund components, he said.
 “Many collective trusts could build TDFs with fees that beat Vanguard,” he said.
-Even then, he indicated there is more room from other large fund companies to reduce fees if they were pressured.
+Even then, he indicated more room for other large fund companies to reduce fees if pressured.

 LEAVE A REPLY